Vipra

 • Third Month: Solve MAT mock tests to gain control over all types of questions from across the sections and gain speed.

-MAT Indian and Global Environment Preparation
+MAT Economic and Business Environment Preparation

-Once you've completed the syllabus of the four main MAT sections, move to Indian and Global Environment.
+Once you've completed the syllabus of the four main MAT sections, move to Economic and Business Environment.
 This section is all about General Knowledge and Current Affairs.
 Thus, you can prepare this section in the last few days before the MAT exam.
 Dedicate about two hours daily to revise static GK and current affairs from Manorama Year Book.
 You can also refer to other current affairs publications.

-Free Shiksha Mock Test for Practice
+Free Shiksha Mock Test for Practice:

 MAT_Mock_Test_1 MAT_Mock_Test_Solutions